Robert Anderson (Scotland Yard official): Jack the Ripper investigation

-The Criminal Investigation Department was then just starting the investigation into the Jack the Ripper murders, which he thought were grossly over-sensationalized.
-Almost immediately after being promoted, Anderson went on vacation in Switzerland on doctor’s orders, leaving the Metropolitan Police leaderless during the biggest challenge in its history.
+The Criminal Investigation Department (CID) was then just starting the investigation into the Jack the Ripper murders, which he thought were grossly over-sensationalized.
+Almost immediately after being promoted, Anderson went on vacation in Switzerland on doctor's orders, leaving the Metropolitan Police leaderless during the biggest challenge in its history.
 He was called back after a month because of increased bad publicity over the Ripper murders.
-About which, he later wrote, “When the stolid English go in for a scare, they take leave of all moderation and common sense.
+About which, he later wrote, "When the stolid English go in for a scare, they take leave of all moderation and common sense.
 If nonsense were solid, the nonsense that was talked and written about those murders would sink a Dreadnought.”
-He also wrote that the victims “belonged to a very small class of degraded women who frequent the East End streets after midnight, in hope of inveigling belated drunkards, or men as degraded as themselves”.
+He also wrote that the victims "belonged to a very small class of degraded women who frequent the East End streets after midnight, in hope of inveigling belated drunkards, or men as degraded as themselves".
 He did not lead the Metropolitan Police to capture the killer.